planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

-Now go back to the browser tab that contains the OpenLayers preview map.
-Refresh the page (Ctrl-F5), and you should see the color change to blue.
+Now, go back to the browser tab that contains the OpenLayers preview map.
+Refresh the page (Ctrl-R / F5 / etc), and you should see the color change to blue (or your own new HEX colour).

 --------------------------------------------------